Manuelaio/unCOVERApp/README.md

 This repository is home of unCOVERApp, a web application for clinical assessment and annotation of coverage gaps in target genes.

-To run locally, you can clone this repository that contains Git Large File Storage objects.
-You ensure that git-lfs is setup correctly and use the following steps:
+To run locally, you can clone or download this repository or download that contains Git Large File Storage objects.
+You ensure that git-lfs is setup correctly,  alternatively `sorted.bed.gz`can be downloaded from [googledrive](https://drive.google.com/open?id=1WkFxXYdatkriHqgWwOazhvkl-qW_vaxh).
+The md5sum of the bed and bed.tbi files can be retrive in [repository](https://github.com/Manuelaio/unCOVERApp/blob/master/md5sum.txt) .

- - Open your terminal

- - Clone unCOVERApp repository

 ``` {r}